The online Comment window has expired

 • Default_avatar

-Ted Kraig almost 3 years ago
+Ted Kraig about 3 years ago

 As a member of the Milwaukee City County Task Force on Climate and Economic Equity, I ask the Common Council to approve proposals that help move the needle on reducing greenhouse gas emissions and racial inequality.
 With the creation of the Task Force, the City rightly made huge commitments in this area.
 The clock is ticking and we are running out of time to stop a climate catastrophe.
 We must put our money where our mouths are and invest to dramatically reduce emissions immediately.
 A large percentage of the American Rescue Plan money should be dedicated for this purpose.